 To put all of these ideas into perspective, here are 5 to-do’s to help guide your action planning process:

-- Create an open communication network or system that enables employees to be a part of decision-making discussions or proprietary information.
+- Create an open communication network or best business email management system that enables employees to be a part of decision-making discussions or proprietary information.

 - Give kudos and accolades to employees for their performance and success, but make it fun and entertaining for everyone!